4REMi/Deductpackageppointments/README.md

 # Amelia Descontador

-WordPress plugin that allows manual deduction of classes from Amelia Booking packages.
+WordPress plugin that allows manual deduction of past sessions from Amelia Booking client's packages.

 ## Description

-This plugin extends the functionality of [Amelia Booking](https://wpamelia.com/), allowing administrators to manually deduct sessions from customers' class packages.
-It is especially useful for yoga studios, pilates studios, gyms, and other businesses that offer class packages.
+This plugin extends the functionality of [Amelia Booking](https://wpamelia.com/), allowing administrators to manually deduct sessions that are packageless from customers' class packages.
+This plug-in acts as a fix for the issue in which you cannot manually book package appointments after the designated time slot has passed.

 ## Features